jiangxincode/CppTest/README.md

 ### src/IdiomSolitaire

-A toy for idiom soliteaire.
+A toy for idiom solitaire.

 ### src/others